 - Email, LinkedIn, webinars, sales outreach, retargeting (if appropriate)

-Most B2B marketers who implement ABM report stronger ROI than with broad, untargeted campaigns.
-The key is not the software—it’s the intentionality.
+Most B2B marketers who implement ABM report stronger ROI compared to broad, untargeted campaigns.
+The key factor is intentionality, not software.

-ABM-lite: targeted account lists, tailored content, and coordinated outreach that match their real bandwidth and budget.
+I assist smaller teams in implementing ABM-lite strategies, including targeted account lists, tailored content, and coordinated outreach that align with their available resources and budget.

 Visual Storytelling for Complex B2B Offers